a4amado/Database/index.md

 all the successful queries in the transactions should rollback

 ## Isolation

+### Read uncomitted
-### Read uncomitted: any transaction can read uncomitted writes of any other transaction
+any transaction can read uncomitted writes of any other transaction
+### Read comitted
-### Read comitted: transaction can read ONLY comitted writes of any other transaction
+transaction can read ONLY comitted writes of any other transaction
+### Repeatable reads
-### Repeatable reads: poses a lock on a recorded until the the transaction is comitted.
+poses a lock on a recorded until the the transaction is comitted.
 ## Searlization